omeka/classic-enduser/Plugins/Ngram.md

 For example, a user might choose to examine a collection of items with useful text in the Description field.
 Configuring the Text Element to the Description field directs the plugin to create a corpus that includes all items with text in that element.
 Items that do not have content in this text element will be ignored.

-Note: You may select different text elements for different corpora.
+**Note**: You may select different text elements for different corpora.
 However do not modify the Text Element setting while you are in the process of validating items and generating ngrams for a corpus!
 Doing so will break that process.
 Only change this once you have generated all ngrams for a corpus.

-* **Reset processes**: a checkbox that will reset any ongoing processes that are hanging or showing errors.
+**Reset processes**: a checkbox that will reset any ongoing processes that are hanging or showing errors.
 Note: be sure to click to save changes.